Bakhytgali/algos_1/README.md

 **Problem**: *You are given a number “n” and an array of “n” elements, write the function that returns average of them.*
 <br/><br/>
-**Key Moments**: Here I decided just to write a function that finds me a `sum of an array`.
-Then I just devide it by the lenght of an array.
+**Key Moments**: Function `findSum()` was used to find the sum of the elements and declaring it as a new value for array[0].
+Next step is deviding the returned value by the length of an array.
 <br/><br/>
 **Solution**:
 ```java